xyzzy/bezeye-media/README.md

 Media files for `bezeye` (https://github.com/xyzzy/bezeye)

+!!
+!!
+This repository contains about 415M of media files.
+!!

-# Welcome to the Wonderful World of Bezeye
+### Welcome to the Wonderful World of Bezeye

 *When illustrations are 375x larger than the code...*

-This project contains the media files for project bezeye [https://github.com/xyzzy/bezeye](https://github.com/xyzzy/bezeye)
+This project contains the media files for: [https://github.com/xyzzy/bezeye](https://github.com/xyzzy/bezeye)

 # Remastered palette